 Wind energy companies have invested more than $100 billion in low-income rural communities.
 In fact, that’s where about 70 percent of wind farms are located: in rural America.
 A recent report in Bloomberg found that assessed land values in some rural areas have doubled thanks to wind energy investment.
 The additional local tax revenue is being put to work in these communities, reducing deficits and rebuilding schools.

-In order to realize our America’s clean energy future, we need to invest $50 billion to $100 billion in modernizing our electricity grid.
-That’s the potential to mobilize the U.S. rural economy that hasn’t been seen since we built the Interstate Highway System.
+In order to realize America’s clean energy future, we need to invest $50 billion to $100 billion in modernizing our electricity grid.
+That could potentially mobilize the U.S. rural economy in a way that hasn’t been seen since we built the Interstate Highway System.

 Renewable electricity generation from technologies that are commercially available today, in combination with a more flexible electric system, is more than adequate to supply 80% of total U.S. electricity generation in 2050 while meeting electricity demand on an hourly basis in every region of the country.